cevor/cevor/README.md

 - 👋 Hi, I’m @cevor
-- 👀 I’m interested in Predictive Analysis, Machine Learning and Python
+- 👀 I’m interested in Predictive Analysis, Machine Learning
+- Language Python and Rust
 - 💞️ I’m looking to collaborate on Python and Machine Learning
 - 📫 How to reach me info.cevor@gmail.com